 Supervised learning: Supervised learning is the learning of the model where with input variable ( say, x) and an output variable (say, Y) and an algorithm to map the input to the output.
 That is, Y = f(X)

 Why supervised learning?
 The basic aim is to approximate the mapping function(mentioned above) so well that when there is a new input data (x) then the corresponding output variable can be predicted.
-It is called supervised learning because the process of an learning(from the training dataset) can be thought of as a teacher who is supervising the entire learning process.
+It is called supervised learning because the process of learning(from the training dataset) can be thought of as a teacher who is supervising the entire learning process.
 Thus, the “learning algorithm” iteratively makes predictions on the training data and is corrected by the “teacher”, and the learning stops when the algorithm achieves an acceptable level of performance(or the desired accuracy).

 Unsupervised Learning: Unsupervised learning is where only the input data (say, X) is present and no corresponding output variable is there.

 Why Unsupervised Learning?
 The main aim of Unsupervised learning is to model the distribution of the data in order to learn more about the data.
-It is called so, because there is no correct answer and there is no such teacher(unlike supervised learning).
-Algorithms are left to their own devises to discover and present the interesting structure in the data.
+It is called so because there is no correct answer and there is no such teacher(unlike supervised learning).
+Algorithms are left to their own devices to discover and present an interesting structure in the data.

 The groups will be something as shown below:

 RED COLOR GROUP: apples & cherry fruits.

 GREEN COLOR GROUP: bananas & grapes.
 So now, take another physical character say, size, so now the groups will be something like this.

 RED COLOR AND BIG SIZE: apple.